 Eijun Linda Cutts came to San Francisco Zen Center in 1971 and was ordained as a priest in 1975.
-She has lived at Tassajara, San Francisco City Center and has resided at Green Gulch Farm since 1993.
-In 1996 Linda received Dharma transmission from Tenshin Reb Anderson and served as Abbess of San Francisco Zen Center from 2000 to 2007.
-She was appointed Abiding Senior Dharma Teacher at Green Gulch Farm Zen Center in 2010, and Central Abbess of SF Zen Center in 2014.
+She haslived at Tassajara and SFZC’s City Center, and has resided at Green Gulch Farm since 1993.
+In 1996 Linda received Dharma transmission from Tenshin Reb Anderson.
+After having served as Abbess of SF Zen Center from 2000 to 2007, she was appointed Abiding Abbess of Green Gulch Farm Zen Center in 2010, and Central Abbess of SF Zen Center in 2014.
 She continues to teach and lead practice periods and retreats at Tassajara, Green Gulch, and elsewhere, and has been leading Yoga-Zen retreats and workshops for many years.

 Mark Carlson is a native of Idaho and attended public schools is Yakima, WA and Fremont, CA. As a toddler, he was imprinted with the Snake River, and several national parks and forests.
 As a five-year-old, he was exposed to the consequences of “progress” when his father took their family to the spectacular Native America salmon fishing grounds at Celilo Falls, shortly before it was flooded by The Dalles Dam.
 Mark graduated from Bethany College, Kansas, with a degree in history and political science, studied Swedish environmental politics and policy for a year in Stockholm, received a Master of Science degree in Environmental Studies from the University of Montana, and worked as an organizer and consultant in opposition to a new coal and a new nuclear power plant in Kansas.

-Mark has been in Sacramento since 1984 and was the head of Lutheran Office of Public Policy – California since 1984, where he works on a variety of poverty, human rights, and care for creation issues for the Evangelical Lutheran Church in America and is now active with Lutheran Restoring Creation.
+Mark has been in Sacramento since 1984 and was the head of Lutheran Office of Public Policy.
+He focuses on poverty, human rights, and care for creation issues for the Evangelical Lutheran Church in America and is now active with Lutheran Restoring Creation.
 Part of his work has included ballot proposition campaigns where care for creation values are at stake.
 In another life, Mark worked 29 seasons as a firefighter with the California Department of Forestry and Fire Protection, offering a different perspective on forest policy and practice.

 Marvin Goodman was ordained as a rabbi by the Jewish Theological of America in 1975.
 He studied at the seminary after having earned his BA from Indiana University in 1970.
 From 1975-1988 he was the Executive Director of the Northern California Region of the United Synagogue of America as well as the Regional United Synagogue Youth Director.
 During that time, he was very instrumental in the development of Camp Arazim.
 From 1988-2007, he was the rabbi of Peninsula Sinai Congregation, a Conservative Congregation in Foster City, California.
-Since 2007 he has been the Rabbi in Residence at the San Francisco based Jewish Community Federation and the Executive Director of the Northern CA Board of Rabbis.
-Marvin is married to Deborah Kelman and has two daughters, Rena and Naomi.
+From 2007-2017 he was the Rabbi in Residence at the San Francisco based Jewish Community Federation and the Executive Director of the Northern CA Board of Rabbis.
+Since retiring in 2017, he has been actively involved in a variety of Social Justice volunteer efforts.

-Betsy Reifsnider, Environmental Justice Director, Catholic Charities Stockton Catholic Diocese
+Ector Olivares, Environmental Justice Program Manager, Catholic Charities – Catholic Diocese of Stockton